TAMUArch/hackathon2017/README.md

 ## GIS Day 2016

 Data from the 2016 [TAMU GIS Day](https://gisday.tamu.edu) is available here.
-There is an associated photo set available in a Google Drive folder: https://goo.gl/rxJrJj
+There is an associated photo set available in a Google Drive folder: https://goo.gl/rxJrJj.
+To view additional GIS Day data and mapping interfaces, see: http://gisday.tamu.edu/map.